 Regularly updated news briefs tracking important science policy issues that affect optics and photonics professionals.

 OSA's grassroots email list designed for members who are interested in staying on top of science policy issues.
-Sent no more than six times per year, alerts inform OLN members of upcoming Hill visit opportunities, when to contact their legislators about important issues and recaps of science policy happenings in Washington, D.C.
+Alerts inform OLN members of upcoming Hill visit opportunities, when to contact their legislators about important issues and recaps of science policy happenings in Washington, D.C.
 Sign up today.

 In the policy world, decision makers rely on outside experts to keep them informed on important issues.
 As a constituent and a professional in the science community you have the power to inform your government about the importance of optics and photonics, especially as it relates to science policy decisions.
 OSA members who want to get involved in science policy can: